Marvelous Metals: Surveying the Circumgalactic Medium of Simulated Dwarf Galaxies: Simulations

 A summary of stellar mass ($M_*$), virial radius ($R_{200c}$), virial mass ($M_{vir}$), and total halo gas mass ($M_{gas}$) is shown in the top panel of Figure \ref{fig:MM-Summary} and a comparison of stellar masses between the \MM\, sample and \citet{Zheng_24} is shown in the bottom panel.
 A sample of $z<0.3$ galaxies observed in \citet{Mishra_24} is also included and used for comparison throughout this work.
 We find adequate agreement between the stellar mass distributions of the full simulated sample and the total observed sample.
 In this work, the virial radius of a galaxy is taken as the radius within which the average density is 200 times the critical density of the Universe ($R_{200c}$), which is lower by a factor of $0.6$ than the matter density definition ($R_{200m}$).

-In the \MM\, sample, we define the CGM as all material beyond 0.15 $R_{200c}$.
+In the \MM\, sample, we define the CGM as all material within $(0.15 - 1)R_{200c}$.
 This boundary was chosen to select particles residing in the extended CGM and remove those within the disk of the galaxy.
+This method of defining the CGM as a fixed fraction of the virial radius is similar to many other studies in the field \citep[e.g.][]{ Hafen2019, DwarfCGM_in_FIRE, Cook_24}.
 We note, however, that with decreasing halo mass, the size of the disk relative to the halo shrinks.
 Consequently, at the low-mass end, we exclude mass that an observer would likely consider the CGM.
 We opt to adopt a standardized definition across masses for simplicity and clarity, but discuss the repercussions of this in Appendix \ref{appendix:CGMDef}.